berndmichaely/diascope/README.md

 The Spot Mode allows to view part of an image in a spot on top of a base image.

+#### Entering Spot Mode

 To enter the spot mode:

-  1. in *split mode*, select a *base image* in one layer
+  1. Open 2 or more layers in *split mode*.
-  2. add a *second layer* and select the *spot image*
-  3. enter the *spot mode* with the toolbar button.

-In more detail, images from split mode are selected as *base* and *spot* image for spot mode as follows:

-  * If 2 layers are open and none is selected, the image of the first layer will be the base image, and the image of the second layer will be the spot image.
-  * If 2 layers are open and 1 is selected, the selected image will be the spot image.
+  2. Select 2 of the layers.
+The earlier selected layer will be the *base* layer and the later selected will be the *spot* layer.
+(If exactly 2 layers are open and one is selected, the unselected will be the *base* layer and the selected will be the *spot* layer.)
-  * If 2 or more layers are open, select *base* and *spot* image as follows:
-    1. Single-Click to select the base layer
-    2. Ctrl-Single-Click a second layer to become the spot.

-You can
+  3. Enter the *spot mode* with the toolbar button.

+#### Circle and Ellipse/Band sub-modes

-  * *move* the spot by dragging with the mouse and
+The spot can be *moved* by dragging with the mouse.

-  * *resize* the spot by Ctrl-mouse-dragging.
+The *shape* can be controlled using Ctrl-dragging with the mouse inside the spot:

+  * The shape will change from a circle via an ellipse to a band.
+  * When the shape comes close to a circle, it will snap into circle mode.

+When in *circle mode*, Shift-dragging with the mouse changes the circle size.

+When in *ellipse/band mode*:

+  * Shift-dragging with the mouse changes the *width* of the ellipse/band.
+  * Ctrl-dragging changes the *length* of the ellipse/band and allows its *rotation*.
+  * Shift+Ctrl-dragging will *rotate only* the ellipse/band, and will leave the shape unmodified.
+  * Alt+Ctrl-dragging will rotate in discrete steps.